Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 Definition: the last stage of the supply chain

-The “last mile” refers to the final stage of the delivery process, the one that moves a package from its last storage point – whether a central warehouse, a distribution hub or a store – to its final destination: the customer .
+The "last mile" refers to the final stage of the delivery process, the one that transports a package from its last storage point – whether it be a central warehouse, a distribution hub or a store – to its final destination: the customer.

 This is the moment of truth, the single point of physical contact between your brand and your customer.
 A successful experience builds trust.
 A failed experience, even if everything else in the process was perfect, can wipe out months of marketing efforts.